George Gissing: The Gissing Journal

-The Gissing Journal, a quarterly single-author journal devoted to the life and works of George Gissing, publishes essays, book reviews.
+The Gissing Journal, a quarterly single-author journal devoted to the life and works of George Gissing, publishes essays, and book reviews.
 It appeared in January 1965, with Jacob Korg of the University of Washington as editor until December 1968.
 He was followed from January 1969 to April 2013 by Pierre Coustillas, emeritus professor of English at the University of Lille, and from July 2013 by Malcolm Allen of the University of Wisconsin.
 However, Allen was only able to produce six issues and it ceased publication in December 2014.
 Markus Neacey, a regular contributor and independent Gissing scholar, restarted The Gissing Journal as editor in January 2017.
 He had in 2016 written a history and index of The Gissing Journal.

 The Gissing Journal is indexed by the Modern Language Association, reviewed annually by The Year's Work in English Studies and regularly mentioned in the Times Literary Supplement.
 The contents up to 2008 can be read on The Gissing in Cyberspace website.